-Date: May 25, 2021
+Date: June 8, 2021

-Re: Resolution 2021-34: Continuing measures to protect public health
+Re: Resolution 2021-43: Continuing measures to protect public health

 SUMMARY: The State Emergency Declaration has officially ended, and the State's Unified Command is stepping down.
-Locally our numbers are such that patient care can be managed by local health care providers, and the vaccine is widely available.
-This resolution transitions the previous required community wide protective measures into recommended ones.
-We will continue to monitor the situation.
+Our local numbers continue to be at a level that allow for patient care to be managed by local health care providers.
+Vaccination rates continue to rise, and the vaccine itself is widely available.
+This resolution is unchanged from that last meeting, and outlines recommended - but not required - community wide protective measures.